***previously titled "A Beautiful Lie"

 Long, expensive couches stretched out into the huge penthouse sweet on the left, a fully stocked bar to the right.
 The walls were round-about windows that stretched from floor to ceiling, letting in the light of the midday sun.

 Peter, always one for silver linings, had to admit having an entire building to yourself was pretty cool.
 And the view wasn't too bad either.
-Peter couldn't help the small smile that formed on his face as he took in the sight of New York City.
+The teen couldn't help the small smile that formed on his face as he took in the sight of New York City.

 Their building resided on the upper west side of Queens, allowing a stellar view of the East River and the bright lights of Manhattan just beyond it.
 Even from a considerable distance, the life of the central borough could be felt from here.